vedmitra/opt_pro_bar/README.md

-This project was bootstrapped with (https://github.com/facebook/create-react-app).
+This project was bootstrapped [Create React App] with (https://github.com/facebook/create-react-app).

 ## Available Scripts